nfdi4plants/nfdi4plants.knowledgebase/src/content/docs/resources/v1/quickstart/arcitect-quick-start-videos.md

   - What is my (raw) **dataset**?
   - What **protocols** did I use?

-:bulb: It might help to have this info ready in a text file.
+💡 It might help to have this info ready in a text file.
 In particular, try to think about useful names (identifiers) for investigation, study and assay.

 ---